ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-glasses.md

-# HOW TO GLASSES
+# How to Glasses

+Last updated: 2022-03-13

+## Chapters

 1. Introduction
-2. What things to consider?
+2. What Things to Consider?
 3. Frames
 4. Lenses
    1. Usage